Lawd-STAR/DetStream-Vision-Agents/README.md

 ## Roadmap

 **0.1 - First release**
+- Support for >10 out of the box [integrations](https://visionagents.ai/integrations/introduction-to-integrations)
+- Support for video processors
+- Native Stream Chat integration for memory
+- Support for MCP and function calling for Gemini and OpenAI
+- Support for realtime WebRTC video and voice with GPT Realtime

 **0.2 - Next release**

-- The python webrtc lib we use has some problems.
+- The Python WebRTC lib we use has some problems.
 This can cause sudden spikes and latency issues.
 We'll be pushing fixes for the project
 - Hosting guidelines

 **Later**